turlapatykaushik/tweet-analyser/README.md

 - `A bar graph is generated comparing the three superstars and also the data is printed on the console`

-- `Remember to install tweepy and pandas`
+- `Remember to install tweepy and pandas on your system`